| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday March 31, 2008!

 the budget baseline for a ten year period- even though the actual policy

+is being written for a five year period.
 While in Washington for the next couple of days- we will be following the activities of the Oklahoma Farm Bureau's Congressional Action Tour- with the Oklahoma Farm Bureau delegation being led by OFB President Mike Spradling.
 At the same time, we will spend some time with the National Cattlemen's Beef Association as they hold their Spring Legislative Conference here in Washington as well.
 Watch our website as we will have an update or two later in the day from our nation's capitol as we touch base with these groups and more. | |

-Lots of Piggies in Latest Hog Count ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The pre report
+| Lots of Piggies in Latest Hog Count ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The pre report

 guesses for the Quarterly Hogs and Pigs Report were mostly exceeded- and